bryntum/chronograph/src/guides/AdvancedFeatures.md

 }){}
 ```

+Note, that trying to access `salary` field from the `Person` mixin itself will issue a compilation error - features are isolated.

-Lets say contract says, that employee can take free days, w/o being paid for them.
-Then we can define an feature, that describes how the salary changes if `Employee` took some free days during the month.
+Then, lets say contract says, that employee can take free days, w/o being paid for them.
+Then we can define a feature, that describes how the salary changes if `Employee` took some free days during the month.
 Note, that if employee did not take any free days, this feature delegates the previous behavior.
 The notion of "previous behavior" is what allows mixins to compose well.

 ```ts
 class ExcludeFreeDaysFromSalary extends Mixin(